 Before you begin: Wash your hands.

 - Pour the broth over the vegetable mixture.
 Bring to a boil.
-Reduce the heat and cover.
+Reduce heat and cover.
 Simmer for about 15 minutes until the vegetables are tender.

-- Stir in the ham, lime juice and thyme.
+- Stir in ham, lime juice and thyme.
 Continue cooking for about 2 to 3 minutes until the mixture is heated through.
 Season with pepper.

 Cooking Notes